piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 Built-in theme resolvers
 ------------------------

-The bundle comes with the following theme resolvers:
+The bundle comes with the following standard theme resolvers:

 | Class |
 | ----- |